DouglasFuelber/DouglasFuelber/README.md

   </a>
 </p>

-💻 I'm passionate about programming, mainly by web development, and I'm always looking to learn new technologies, methodologies and programming languages.
+💻 Passionate about programming, I am always looking to learn new technologies, methodologies, programming languages or any knowledge that adds to my growth.

+🚀 As a software developer, I like to work on different types of projects, especially web applications, which challenge me technically and allow me to work with teams composed by people of different profiles, which allows a great exchange of knowledge and adds a lot to my professional and personal growth.